Aviation Technology - Maintenance Management: BS

 - Freshmen: New freshmen admitted to USU in good standing qualify for admission to this major.

-- Transfer students: Transfer students from other institutions need a 2.5 total GPA for admission to this major and students transferring from other USU majors need a 2.4 GPA.
+- Transfer students: Transfer students from other institutions or other USU majors must have a minimum 2.5 cumulative GPA.

 International students have additional admissions requirements.